 How strange to think that even as the distinguished visitors from the East rejoiced to find the king for which they had searched, a shadow fell across the happy scene.
 How tragic this seems, as we look back and ponder how the little boy, Jesus, must have looked and behaved.
 Perhaps he pulled on a beard or played with the bright coins as any curious little toddler might do.

 God’s ways are mysterious.
 Sometimes life’s events are painful and inexplicable.
 Even though the Christ Child would grow up to be rejected, and ultimately tortured and killed, the shadow of the cross was the beginning of victory.
 When John the Baptist saw Jesus he cried out, “Behold the Lamb of God who takes away the sins of the world!”
-John understood that Jesus came to be the sacrifice that would open the way to victory.
-Glory turned to tragedy, and then tragedy became glory!
+John understood that Jesus came to be the One who would open the way to victory.
+Glory turned to tragedy--and then tragedy became glory!

 Hallelujah!
 What a Savior!

 Prayer: God of Mystery and Wonder, grant that aching hearts will be comforted, heavy heads will be lifted, and that those who grow weary will be strengthened.
 Help us to lay aside our questions and rest in your peace.
 Give us eyes of faith to see what lies beyond.
 It will be worth it all when we see you.
 Amen